Howesy/DiscordJarvis/README.md

 - Determine your specific bot prefix and place it inside your "settings.js" file in the designated position.
 - Then simply run your bot by opening a terminal/console in the directory and run `node client.js`

-If you want an example of how to perform these actions, direct your attention to the (Installation Tutorial) section.

 ## Extra Information

 As you can see there is a significant lack of commands included in the repository.
 This is because I leave the command making to you developers.
 I've given you the engine to drive the amibition, you've just got to give it the throttle to get it going.
 However, I will more than likely be leaving example commands in this repository in another branch or perhaps directly integrated into this "master" branch.